Spectral stability of metric-measure Laplacians: Preliminaries

 \section{Preliminaries}

-In the sequel we abbreviate metric-measure spaces as ``mm-spaces''.
+In the sequel we abbreviate compact metric-measure spaces with finite Borel measures as ``mm-spaces''.
 We use notation $d_X$ and $\mu_X$ for the metric and measure of a mm-space $X$.
 In some cases we consider semi-metrics, that is, distances are allowed to be zero.
 All definitions apply to semi-metrics with no change.

 To simplify computations and incorporate constructions from \cite{BIK14} into the present set-up, we introduce weighted $\rho$-Laplacians.
 Let $X=(X,d,\mu)$ be a mm-space and $\phi\co X\to\R_+$ a positive measurable function bounded away from 0 and $\infty$ on the support of $\mu$.
 We call $\phi$ the \textit{normalizing function}.
 We define a \emph{weighted $\rho$-Laplacian} $\Dr_\phi$ by